react-cosmos/react-cosmos/README.md

 Run `npm run cosmos` or `yarn cosmos` and go to [localhost:8989](http://localhost:8989) 🎉

+> If you rely on the default webpack config, make sure to install the Babel and webpack plugins yourself.
+Depending on your needs, you'll probably want `babel-preset-env babel-preset-react babel-loader style-loader css-loader html-webpack-plugin`.
+Finally, add `.babelrc` to your project root.
+> ```
+> {
+>   "presets": ["env", "react"]
+> }
+> ```

 #### Next steps

 - See [popular integrations](#integration-with-popular-tools) (e.g. CRA or Next.js)